-Designed for FM radio transmitters, this amplifier uses the new inexpensive plastic easy to replace NXP LDMOS to produce up to 700W (band centre)!
+Designed for FM radio transmitters, this amplifier uses the new inexpensive plastic easy to replace NXP LDMOS to produce > 600W (band centre at 50V)!
 In a design where easy serviceability was top priority the cost of this product remains very reasonable.
 Finals are very easy to replace.
 Please keep in mind that more expensive ceramic devices such as BLF184XR are more efficient and more robust than low cost plastic.
-Taking into account filter losses we recommend this pallet for 500W FM transmitters.
+Taking into account filter losses we recommend this pallet for 400-500W FM transmitters.

 How is new planar version better than regular version?:

 – Low profile (no coaxial cables in transformer)

 – Improved reliability, coaxial cables can’t break off